Soojin-Lee0819/connectionsLab/Project1/Readme.md

 ## Inspiration

 When starting this project, I wanted to put a focus on the dataset.
-Therefore, I started with finding interesting APIs.
-I found this
+Therefore, I started with researching APIs with interesting datasets and I came across agify API](https://api.agify.io/?name=michael), a simple API for predicting the age of a person given their name.
+I found this API really cool becasue I am a socially inquisitive person, who finds the relationship between identity and bias really interesting.
+Furthermore, recently I read an article, about [The 50 best baby names of 2022] (https://www.today.com/parents/babies/most-popular-baby-names-2022-rcna14922) and thought that trends in names exists just like how fashion trends changes overtime.
+This API and the article got me to think about how we immediately start to profiling people once we are introduced with their names.
+As names are a huge part of our identity, a linguistic representation of ourselves, I decided to make a meaningful data-visualizations and interactions using dataset derived from names of the people

 ## Data & API
-For this project, I am using three APIs which are: [agify API](https://api.agify.io/?name=michael)[]()[]()
+For this project, I am using three APIs which are:

+[agify API](https://api.agify.io/?name=michael) - An API for predicting the age of a person given their name.
+[nationalize API](https://nationalize.io) - An API for predicting nationality from a name.
+[gender API](https://genderize.io/?gclid=EAIaIQobChMIsfmD9dP_9QIVCcPVCh1d1gvhEAAYAiAAEgIeFfD_BwE) - A simple API to predict the gender of a person given their name

 ## Process and Challenges
+Originally, I was only using one API, the agify API.
+Therefore I started with brainstorming on ideas about how to use this data in a meaningful and fun manner.